anhari/vim-stargazer/README.md

     :OpenRepository <github_username>/<repository_name>

-The heart of this plugin lies in the `:Stargaze` command, which will allow you to fuzzy find (using fzf) a repository you have starred on GitHub and navigate to its README on selection.
-Before using this command, you'll have to populate these stars using the `:FetchStars` command.
+The heart of this plugin lies in the `:Stargaze` command, which will allow you to fuzzy find (using [fzf]) a repository you have starred on GitHub and navigate to its page on GitHub on selection.
+Before using this command, you'll have to populate these stars using the `:FetchStars <github_username` command.

 ### FetchStars